Using ChatGPT to Edit Your Writing: What It Gets Right and Dangerously Wrong

 Restructuring Short Passages

 For short, self-contained passages, ChatGPT can often suggest clearer ways to organize information within a paragraph.
-If you have buried your main point at the end of a paragraph, it will sometimes move it to the front.
+If you've buried your main point at the end of a paragraph, it will sometimes move it to the front.
 This is a genuinely useful capability, within limits.

 Tone Adjustment on Request